microsoft/SmartHotel360-Website/README.md

 The file `appsettings.Development.json` contains the settings of the web site.
 By default following options are used:

 * `SettingsUrl`: Url of the configuration endpoint.
 By default it uses the public endpoint service.
 Only change if you are running your own backend services.
-* `AzureFunction`: Url of the Azure Function used to put positive tweets in the home page.
-Again, by default it uses the public environment so no setup is necessary here.
 * `FakeAuth`: Contains data to "simulate" the login process.
 Data is `Name` (name of the user), `UserId` (id of the user), `PicUrl` (url of the user avatar).

 > If `FakeAuth` is **not set** the PublicWeb site uses an Azure Active Directory B2C to enable the logins.
 Please read "[Enabling B2C logins](./doc/b2c.md)" if you want to use B2C logins.

+If you want to deploy this application to your own Azure subscription, see [this setup guide](./doc/demo-setup.md) for instructions.

 # Demo Scripts
 There is a detailed step-by-step demo script in the [demoscripts](./demoscripts/) folder of this repo that you can use in your own presentations.
+In order to perform the demos, you will need to deploy the application resources to Azure first.
+See [this setup guide](./doc/demo-setup.md) on how to do that.

 # Contributing